CloudLabs-AI/MS-900-Lab-Content/Module 2: Explore Microsoft 365 Apps.md

    ![](Images/img49.png)

-1. Add a page name in the title area.You can customize the title area with an image, a choice of four layouts, text above the title, the ability to change the displayed author, and you can show or hide the published date.
+1. Add a page name in the title area.
+You can customize the title area with an image, a choice of four layouts, text above the title, the ability to change the displayed author, and you can show or hide the published date.

 1. Select **Edit web part** icon from here you can select the layout of your choice, Set alignment, Add text above the title.